wildmountainfarms/solarthing/docs/technical.md

 Fragment 1: FX1, FX2, MX3, MX4 <br/>
 Fragment 2: Renogy Rover

-### Duplicate Packets in a single PacketCollection
+### Duplicate Packets
-It is expected that if the program falls behind trying to save packets, that what should be two or three PacketCollections are put into one.
-I have a simple way to try to filter these packets, "instant-only".
-This works most of the time, but not 100%.
+As of 2019.12.20, duplicate packets are no longer something we have to worry about.

+In a "mate" type program, it is possible that packets will pile up.
+When this happens, the `instant` boolean is usually set to false.
+Even if this fails, [OutbackDuplicatePacketRemover](../core/src/main/java/me/retrodaredevil/solarthing/solar/outback/OutbackDuplicatePacketRemover.java) will remove duplicate packets.

-Without adding additional threads to the program, it is difficult to completely solve this.
-Because I do not plan to add additional threads to the program, it will remain like this so you should expect that a packet in the database may have one or two other identical packets from almost the same time.
+For old solarthing versions, you can expect that a PacketCollection may have one or two other identical packets from almost the same time.
-This is where [Identifiers](src/main/java/me/retrodaredevil/solarthing/packets/identification/Identifier.java) comes in.
+This is where [Identifiers](../core/src/main/java/me/retrodaredevil/solarthing/packets/identification/Identifier.java) comes in.
 By adding packets to a Map, you can make sure that there's only one packet for each unique Identifier